 Above you see the setup to get the forecast… where it says 123 you would need your own (free) key and those are my longitude and latitude values straight from Google Maps.
 The function on the end – simply does this.. global.set("weather",msg.payload);

 So now the global object “weather” contains everything I could ever need.
 See the info on their site – amazing amount of information.
 As a trivial example of how simple it is to get info from this – having stored the lot in an object called “weather” - to get the percentage chance of rain for the day I need nothing more than..

 As I did not want to get barred for calling up information requests too rapidly, I separated off the weather request and now update that every 15 minutes.

-You may notice a reference to England – this display is running in Spain but I have a Node-Red setup with sensors back in the UK so the two Node-Red installations exchange temperature/humidity and other info – so I figured I may as well show temperature and humidity from back in the UK.
+You may notice a reference to England – this display is running in Spain but I have a Node-Red setup with sensors back in the UK so the two Node-Red installations will soon exchange temperature/humidity and other info – so I figured I may as well show temperature and humidity from back in the UK.